 - Best cell phone plans overall

-Finding an unlimited data plan is especially key these days, as many wireless carriers make it a condition of reaping the best of their phone discounts, such as many of the best iPhone 12 deals.
+Finding the best unlimited data plan is especially key these days, as many wireless carriers make it a condition of reaping the biggest discounts in their phone deals.
+(Look no further than the best iPhone 12 deals to see how signing up for an unlimited plan is part of the conditions you have to meet).
 Fortunately, we’ve studied the unlimited data plans offered by AT&T, T-Mobile and Verizon to assess which one best fits the needs of different types of users, especially now that T-Mobile has absorbed Sprint and the latter's unlimited plans have disappeared.

 The good news if you’re still looking for an unlimited data plan — you’ve got a lot of options at different prices that will provide you with a virtually limitless pool of data each month.
 Here’s a closer look at the best unlimited data plans for a wide range of different smartphone users.
 And if you don't need all that data, we've outlined the best tiered data plans among the limited options available.